-Role of Operating System – IOS vs Android
+Role of Operating System – iPadOS vs Android

 Operating systems play a big role in choosing the right tablet.
-A few years back the gap between IOS and Android devices were huge.
+A few years back the gap between iPadOS and Android devices was huge.

 As of now, things have come close and both operating systems are equally good in terms of overall user experience and choice of drawing/writing apps.